scala/docs.scala-lang/_overviews/scala3-book/first-look-at-types.md

 list.foreach(element => println(element))
 ```

-It defines a value `list` of type `List[Any]`.
-The list is initialized with elements of various types, but each is an instance of `scala.Any`, so you can add them to the list.
+The code defines a value `list` of type `List[Any]`.
+The list is initialized with elements of various types, but each is an instance of `scala.Any`, so we can add them to the list.

 Here’s the output of the program: